mdbtxt1

 One important thing to notice is that all discussions like this ultimately lead to difficult and unsolved problems in the theory of algorithms and computation.
 This page ends with Turing machines just before crossing over to the transfinite numbers.
 If you want to learn something about the theory of algorithms and computation, get two or more fairly knowledgeable people to compete at describing the highest number they can, and then stand back!.
 One such competition (detailed in a footnote) took only a few days to move beyond the range of everything discussed in the first two-thirds of this webpage, and then spent another few years discussing formal proofs.

-This page is meant to counteract the forces of Munafo's Laws of Mathematics.
+To counteract the forces of Munafo's Laws of Mathematics, this page tries to explain most everything with minimal reliance on earlier sources.
 If you see room for improvement, let me know!

 Classes

 First of all, I'm going to define what I call "classes" of numbers.
-This is a version of the "levels of perceptual realities" in an article On Number Numbness by Douglas Hofstadter [41], [43].
-I have set arbitrary breakpoints (6, 106, etc.) that are based on well-researched results regarding how perception and cognition handle numbers and quantities.
+I use the word in a particular way, related specifically to large numbers and based on similar concepts used by others.
+In particular, I was strongly influenced by the "levels of perceptual realities" in Douglas Hofstadter's article On Number Numbness [44], [46].
+To delineate boundaries between adjacent classes I have chosen the arbitrary breakpoints 6 (and its consecutive "plexes" 106, 10106, etc.); this choice of 6 is partly based on well-researched results regarding how perception and cognition regarding numbers and quantities.
+Quoting Hofstadter[44]:

 [...]If [the] numbers [have] millions or billions of digits, the numerals themselves (the colossal strings of digits) would cease to be visualizable, and your perceptual reality would be forced to take another leap upward in abstraction — to the number that counts the digits in the number that counts the digits in the number that counts the objects concerned.[...]

 It is a powerful and basic concept but usually goes unsaid.
-I think you'll agree that something like this makes sense (though perhaps you might choose your own arbitrary points of separation between the subitisable and the quotidian).
+I think you'll agree that something like this makes sense (though perhaps you might choose different and equally arbitrary point to separate that which is subitisable from the merely quotidian).
 In addition to these distinctions that relate to perception and cognition, the categories correspond to computational abilities, such as whether it is possible for your computer to store enough digits to resolve the effect of adding 1, whether it is possible to resolve the effect of multiplying by 2, and so on.
 Almost all numbers that are easy to make simple statements about (such as which of two numbers is larger) can be put into the class system.

 All numbers that anyone ever has to deal with in any practical application (unless you count abstract mathematics and nerdy one-upmanship contests as practical :-) are members of one of the first four classes.
 Two, a hundred, googol, and googolplex are examples from classes 0 through 3, respectively.